jsonkao/redlining-heat/README.md

 To add new cities, append them to the `CITIES` variable in the Makefile.
 Run `make check-unique` to make sure there are no duplicate cities.
 Run `make downloads`, and then `make all`.

 Prerequisites:
-* Tools: GDAL, Python GDAL/OGR, jq, mapshaper, ndjson-cli, R, Node
+* Command line: GDAL, Python GDAL/OGR, jq, mapshaper, ndjson-cli, R, Node
 * Files: [`data/scripts/privatekey.json`](https://developers.google.com/earth-engine/guides/service_account)
+* Libraries: `npm install`, `osgeo` for Python

 ## Next Steps

 * Policy analysis

 * Trees, impervious surfaces, what else?

-## Prerequisites